Restore your smile! Replace your Missing Teeth with Dental Implants from Hampton Dental Associates.

 - The Post – the implant device itself, inserted directly into the jawbone.

 - The Abutment – the piece that joins the implant device to the dental restoration.

 - The Dental Restoration – the part visible above the gum line, consisting of dentures, a dental crown, or a dental bridge.

 Dental implants are made of a biocompatible material, usually titanium.
 A sturdy post acts as the foundation for anchoring artificial teeth or permanent bridges in place.
 Dental implants can even secure full dentures in place.

 Why should I consider dental implants?

-Unlike bridgework that anchors onto adjacent teeth, dental implants do not impact surrounding teeth.
-Since your natural teeth are left intact, dental implants provide a significant long-term benefit to your oral health.
+Secondly, dental implants do not impact surrounding teeth, lead to bone loss or cause gum recession, which can occur with traditional bridgework and dentures.
+Since your natural teeth are left intact, the implant provides significant long-term benefit to your oral health.

 What happens during the procedure?

-3. The surgeon then fixes posts, or abutments onto the implant.
-The gum is permitted to settle around the abutment and form a cuff or collar through which the dentist has access to the implant when preparing the final restorative stage.
+- The surgeon then fixes posts, or abutments onto the implant.
+The gum is permitted to settle around the abutment and form a cuff or collar.
+This stage will provide the dentist with access to the implant when preparing the final restorative stage.